JenniferFell1/JF_Portfolio/README.md

 ⬆️ Link to project details above

-This project analyzes two COVID-19 dataset containing global data on COVID-19 cases, deaths and vaccinations from January 2020 to June 2022.
+This project analyzes two COVID-19 datasets containing global data on COVID-19 cases, deaths and vaccinations from January 2020 to June 2022.

 * Data was downloaded from ourworldindata.org
 * Data cleaning completed in Microsoft Excel